enmasseio/babble/README.md

 - `listen([callback: Function]) : Block`
   Append a Listen block to the control flow.
 Returns the first block in the chain.
-- `run(callback: Function) : Block`
-  Append an Action block to the control flow.
-Returns the first block in the chain.
-- `then(block : Block) : Block`
+- `then(block : Block | function) : Block`
   Append an arbitrary block to the control flow.
+When a callback function is provided, it is wrapped into a `Then` block and added to the chain.
   Returns the first block in the chain.

 ## Build